|

 Part 2 of today's challenge is to go through your email inbox - something that I do regularly, but still found a few companies that I could unsubscribe from to limit the amount of emails I get.
 The final part of today's challenge was to pick a project to work on during the challenge and work on it for 30 mins to see how much you can get done.
 I chose my Daisy and Lavender cushion that I didn't get a chance to finish at the end of December, and managed to mark out the placements for the bound buttonholes and to make the fabric tie that will hold it together once the buttonholes have been stitched.
 All in all it's been a very productive day!

-#declutterchallenge2025 #jgidqdeclutterchallenge2025 #reclaimingmyspace2025 This year I'm taking part in the Declutter Challenge 2025 - where the aim is to clean out the excess, to make room to create.
-Clearing out the garbage, the duplicates, the forgotten, the regrets, and the stuff we have grown out of.
+2022 - Grab Some Grub - lunchbag from ByAnnie - purchased from Oh Sew Sweet Shop 2022 - Forest Friends Bear and Bunny - by Kathi Campbell - purchased from Coast and Country Crafts and Quilts This year I'm taking part in the Declutter Challenge 2025 - where the aim is to clean out the excess, to make room to create.
+Clearing out the unwanted, the unnecessary, the no longer wanted.
+Getting rid of the garbage, the duplicates, the forgotten, the regrets, and the stuff we have grown out of.
 And when they’re gone, it will leave you with space that you forgot you had.
 Not just physically, but mentally and emotionally as well.
 And here you will find inspiration for your quilting in the year ahead.
 Check out the Just Get It Done Quilts website where you can find the signup for a daily email reminder, the declutter blogs, and more!

 I've also joined the Declutter Challenge FB group, and some of the pictures on there are certainly far worse than the state of my creative space!
 I'd already had a quick tidy up in my sewing studio before I joined, but there is still plenty of work to be done!
 Before we start, there are a few things to prepare, such as gather together a few boxes to collect items that will be donated, what can be recycled and what is rubbish.
 I just need to take a couple of "before" pictures, and I'll be ready to start. #declutterchallenge2025 #jgidqdeclutterchallenge2025 #reclaimingmyspace2025 |